EXPERT PROMPTING MASTERCLASS

 Requirements:

-- Examples must include specific numbers, names, or scenarios
+- Examples must include specific numbers, names, scenarios

 - No abstract examples (bad: "like a company might do X")

-- Good examples: "like how Slack uses X to achieve Y result"
+- Good: "like how Slack uses X to achieve Y"

 Minimum 3 examples total.